• Skip to primary navigation

 I love this question.
 It’s similar to when people ask me if they will feel woozy after eating penne a la vodka.
 The answer is the same in both instances: No. This recipe contains only 2 tablespoons of bourbon and serves 4 people, so it is not enough booze for anyone to feel any kind of buzz.
 Some of the alcohol will also burn off during cooking (not all, though—that’s a myth).

-Succulent chicken stir-fry with a savory sauce, garnished with chopped green onions in a white skillet.
-Perfect for healthy, flavorful meals from Food Faith Fitness.
+Bourbon chicken pieces coated in a glossy sauce, garnished with chopped green onions in a white skillet.

 How do I store leftovers?